hoezhun130/hz_website/_posts/2024-01-16-Recette-Secrète.md

 I learned that `Salt` is a random value that is added to the password before hashing, while `Pepper` is a secret value that is also added to the password before hashing but is not stored with the hashed password.

-After understanding the concept of Salt and Pepper in Password Hashing, I realize that the `Passwords` acts as a salt before hashing.
+After understanding the concept of Salt and Pepper in Password Hashing, I realized that the `Passwords` acts as a salt before hashing.
 Thus, our task is to determine the specific `Passwords` that, when added to the temporarily constructed flag and it matches the hash value found in the `Product` file after hashing.

 <br><br>
 Below is the Python code that provides a solution to the challenge.